zhilk/repro-collab/Plan_outline.md

 ## Milestone X

 * C: create a bunch of issues for the pairs to solve in preregistration.md
+* I: reiterate permissions of forking, show them how to use github.dev online editor
 * U: devide and solve the issues without creating a giant mess
 * Together, edit the preregistration draft in this fork, making meaningful commits and following the collaborative writing